How To Tell If A Function Is Exponential

 How to Tell If a Function Is Exponential: A Complete Guide

 Exponential functions are among the most important function types in mathematics, appearing frequently in fields ranging from finance and biology to physics and computer science.
-In practice, understanding how to identify these functions is a fundamental skill that will serve you well in algebra, calculus, and beyond.
+Think about it: understanding how to identify these functions is a fundamental skill that will serve you well in algebra, calculus, and beyond.
 This full breakdown will walk you through every method and characteristic you need to recognize exponential functions with confidence.

 What Is an Exponential Function?